egor-tensin/setup-cygwin/README.md

         basic
       shell: C:\tools\cygwin\bin\bash.exe --login --norc -eo pipefail -o igncr '{0}'

-* `x64` is the default value for the `platform` parameter and can be omitted.
-Use `x86` if you want to install the 32-bit Cygwin.
 * Specify any additional packages to be installed as a space-separated list in the `packages` parameter.
 * Set the installation directory using the `install-dir` parameter